viktorcvetanovic/discordo/README.md

 Reusable bot for every type of discord server, you can find here a list of commands:

-- #sendmail-work in progress
+- .sendmail-work in progress
-- #songurl-work in progress
+- .songurl-work in progress
-- #instagram_upload-work in progress
+- .instagram_upload-work in progress
-- #c x-delete x number messages-done
+- .clear x-delete x number messages-done

 Instructions:
 To made this bot work you will need to create a